JingyiChris/exSEEK/README.md

 > * The detailed parameters of machine learning can be found in `config/default_congfig.yaml`.
 > * The cross-validation results and trained models for individual combinations are in this directory:
 **`output/example/cross_validation/filter.null.Norm_${normalization_method}.Batch_${batch_removal_method}_${batch_index}.${count_method}/${compare_group}/${classifier}.${n_select}.${selector}.${fold_change_filter_direction}`**.
-> * Selected features (biomarker panels) for each model can be found in `features.txt` in the above mentioned directory.
+> * Selected features (biomarker panels) for each model can be found in `features.txt` in the above-mentioned directory.

 Three summary files will be generated in this step:
 ```bash